 DON’T: Add them to any general, follow-up programs.
 For example, they didn’t sign up to be added to your church events list, so don’t ‘help’ them by including their name.
 Keep any long-term follow-up very specific to what their interest is most likely.

 - Call, leave a voicemail if they did not pick up, and send an email, immediately.

 - Add to long-term nurturing sequence.

-Many solutions might offer you the ease to automate several follow-up texts.
-In our experience, though you might get a higher engagement, you might actually turn off many others—too many automated follow-up texts may appear as disingenuous or awkward.
-Think the “1 sheep biblical concept”.
+Many solutions might offer you an easy way to automate several follow-up texts.
+In our experience, though you might get a higher engagement, you might actually turn off many others—too many automated, follow-up texts may appear as disingenuous or awkward.
+Think the '1 sheep biblical concept'.

 Looking at the above list, we have found that most churches are just doing #1 and using a very similar template to engage.
 Just adding this step, with text, is very effective.
 The new guests are likely to reply and you can build a relationship.
 Remember, our role, a lot of times, is just to plant the seed.
 You are not likely to convert all first-time guests as many of them may not be a fit for your style of worship, might just visiting that weekend, or on a delayed spiritual journey.

 Your guest follow-up process can’t work faster than or better than the Holy Spirit.
 Let the seed flourish.

 Unlike businesses, it’s not just about the numbers, but once you follow some of the tips in this blog, you are likely to engage and see a larger pool of guest transition through the cycle of evangelism.

 Your weekend services are too important to let any new guests fall through the cracks.